compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/web_page.md

 To display local HTML content, create a folder and add the extension `.html` or `.web` at the end of the name of your folder.
 Inside your `web` folder, you can use `css`, `htm`, `html` and `js` files.
 You can use images as well.

 If you have several `html` files inside this folder, by default, Compositeur Digital UX will look for a file named `index.hmtl`.
 If no such file can be found, the starting file will be the first regarding the alphabetical order.

+### Interactions with Compositeur Digital UX

+With html contents, you can have interaction between your webpage an your Compositeur Digital UX using javascript.
+All actions are available through the object `CDUX`.

+openItem: open an item from your universe by giving its relative path from your webview `<a href="javascript:CDUX.openItem('../image.jpg');">open image</a>` `<a href="javascript:CDUX.openItem('2ndPage.html?name=test');">open new webview</a>`

+getProjectData: retrieve a value stored on current project by giving its key

+`var budget = CDUX.getProjectData("firstName");`

+setProjectData: sets a value on current project for a given key

+`CDUX.setProjectData("finance.budget", 600000);`

+getInstanceData: retrieve a value stored on current document instance by giving its key

+`var value = CDUX.getProjectData("questionnay.thirdAnswer");`

+setInstanceData: sets a value on current document instance for a given key

+`CDUX.setProjectData("questionnay.thirdAnswer", "Yes");`

+ProjectData are shared with all other documents whereas instanceData only concerns the current instance of your document (Note that InstanceData will be copied in case you duplicate the webview).
+With ProjectData you can interact with with the values of an other webview, but also of a [Quiz](quiz.md) or a [Mortgage simulator](simulator.md)

 ![Local HTML content](../../img/content_web_page_local_folder.JPG)